 Spanish colonial buildings and strumming street guitarists set the mood for a romantic horse-drawn carriage of Cartagena at night.
 Admire the beauty of ...
 Read more

 Calling all history buffs!
 Take part in a historical tour of Cartagena for a brief overview of the city's most famous historical landmarks.
 Visit the Castle ...
 Read more

 Discover Cartagena’s rich history and beautiful colonial architecture on a guided walking tour of the city’s traditional old center.
 Learn about the culture of ...
 Read more

 Duration: 3 hours 30 minutes (approx.)

 Escape Cartagena for the day and discover the healing powers of the mud baths at Totumo Volcano!
 Climb up and inside this small volcano and dive into the ...
 Read more

 Duration: 10 hours (approx.)

-To make the most of your Colombian vacation, be sure to book round-trip airport transfers and save both time and money!
-Get to and from your hotel ...
+To make the most of your Colombian vacation, be sure to book this one-way airport transfer and save both time and money!
+Get to your hotel comfortably and ...
 Read more